 A while ago I picked up 4 super cheap pillows at Ikea.
-They don’t have the same ones anymore, but these are pretty similar at 2.99$ each.
+They don’t have the same ones anymore, but these are pretty similar.
 It was finally time to get to work on my project!

 I started out by measuring the approximate size of my pillow and cutting out the usable fabric from the coat (ie: not the buttons and sleeves).